Group of about 15 people smiling with clipboards on prairie trail

 • differentiated instruction;

-• equity and inclusion;
+• welcome and belonging;

 • self-care.